Abing

-Life
+Early life

 Abing was born as Hua Yanjun on either 20 August 1893 or 3 November 1898, in the eastern Chinese city of Wuxi, Jiangsu province.
 His father Hua Qinghe was a Taoist priest and musician.
 His mother was a widow, and her remarriage to a priest was resented by her family; she remained depressed and died a year after Abing's birth.
 Abing was raised by extended family until the age of eight, when he went to live with his father at the temple.
 Abing was the name used by his family.
 He was given the official name Hua Yanjun at this time and sent to school.

 Abing's father was proficient in a number of musical instruments and Taoist religious music.
 His father trained him in drums from the age of 10.
 Abing began learning the dizi at age 12, then the erhu, undergoing a rigorous set of training, such as playing the flute with weights attached to the end of the flute to increase the power of his wrist.
 At age 17, Abing first performed in religious ceremonies, and won acclaim for his musical talent, presentation, and voice.

 In 1914, upon the death of his father, Abing took charge of the temple along with his cousin.
 However, badly run operations at the temple, and an opium addiction, drove Abing into poverty.

+Career

 At the age of 34, he contracted syphilis and progressively lost sight in both his eyes.
 He became homeless and earned a living as an itinerant street performer.
 In 1939, he married Dong Cuidi (董 催 弟), a country widow in Jiangyin.

 After his marriage, Abing performed every afternoon in a public square in Wuxi.
 He became famous for incorporating topical issues into his music and songs, especially the war with Japan.
 After the performance, he would walk through the city's streets, playing the erhu.
 This was a period of prolificacy for Abing, and his most famous composition, Erquan Yingyue, was performed in this period.

 After the Japanese takeover of Wuxi, Abing travelled to Shanghai, while his wife went to her home village.
 In Shanghai, Abing played music for a kunqu opera company.
 In 1939, he returned to Wuxi and his old routine.
 However, his musical current affairs commentary also irked the authorities, and after 1945 he was prohibited from singing about news items at his usual place of performance.
 In 1947, Abing experienced a severe bout of lung disease.
 He stopped performing, and earned a living repairing huqin.